scrazycarl/academic-kickstart/content/post/Master thesis takeaway/index.md

 # 5. Motivation source: find the intrinsic motivation, not external stimulus

-While it might not too much room to discuss where the motivation should come from when you are doing aster thesis, since a grade will be given directly from the supervisors as an evaluation.
+While there may not be too much room to discuss where the motivation should come from when you are doing master thesis, since a grade will be given directly from the supervisors as an evaluation.
 You will inherently have a big motivation to please them.
 But the disadvantages of this mechanism are, you may stop to progress at a point that is enough to meet your supervisors' expectation, while most of the time, an excellent piece of work goes beyond expectations.

 Whenever possible, you should seek intrinsic motivation within yourself.
 You need to own your project, own your thesis, and your work by setting your goal, your expectation and motivate yourself with less external incentives but more with internal incentives.
 Only in this way, you won't rest at a sudo-perfect solution, but always pursuing a better result.
 Freeing yourself from other people’s expectations and instead striving to meet our own needs, would be the most independent long term motivation that drives us safe and far.